zencart/documentation/content/user/Orders/high_res_logo.md

 ---
 title: Can I print a high resolution logo on my invoices and packing slips?
+description: In Zen Cart, can I print a high resolution logo on my invoices and packing slips?
 category: orders
 weight: 10
 ---